News

 Victoria

-• Combined food and garden organics (FOGO)
+• Combined food and garden organics (FOGO) with a lime green bin lid

-• Combined paper, plastic and metals
+• Combined paper, plastic and metals with a yellow bin lid

-• Residual waste
+• Residual waste with a red bin lid

 The transition to this system has already begun, with a mandatory rollout of FOGO bins by 2026 – 2027, with the aim for all Victorians to have access to a bin or local composting by 2030.
+As of February 2024, 31 councils have introduced the new separate glass recycling services and 53 councils have adopted a kerbside FOGO service – ahead of schedule to have all 79 councils onboard by 2030.

 Western Australia